DHRI-Curriculum/intro-python-workshop/sections/10-doing-things-to-lists.md

 print(library)
 ```

-Here, we added `"La Frontera"` as an argument to the `append()` method, but putting it between the parenthesis.
+Here, we added `"La Frontera"` as an argument to the `append()` method by putting the string between the parenthesis.
 It basically means that we will be appending this specific title to the library list.

 When you print `library`, you should see your new book appear at the end of the list.
 Pretty cool, right?
 Go ahead and add a couple more books to your list.